 The cobblestone streets and old houses make you forget that you are in a great metropolis.
 You can also visit Chácara do Céu Museum or Parque das Ruínas, for instance.

-You will be delighted by the traditional snacks and meals of the bars and restaurants.
+Besides, you will be certainly delighted by the traditional snacks and meals of the bars and restaurants.

-How to know in what part of Santa Teresa you are?
+How to know in what part of Santa Teresa neighborhood you are?

 It’s essential to keep in mind that Santa Teresa is a residential neighborhood with many streets and alleys.
 But, basically, for tourists, the attractions, bars and restaurants are concentrated near two well-known tram stops: Largo do Curvelo and Largo dos Guimarães.

 The second tram stop is at Largo dos Guimarães, a region where the gastronomic center of the neighborhood is concentrated.
 However, don’t worry about missing the right tram stops.